beannie-j/game/README.md

-# game written in Java
+# game development in progress
+# technologies used - Java